This post may contain affiliate links. Please read our disclosure policy.

 Very similar to when I make my salmon patties, everyone seems to find their own technique and recipe that they like best.

-Crab cakes are a super tasty appetizer to serve before dinner or at parties.
-They make for a great main course too, especially if you’re preparing a special dinner.
+They make for a super tasty appetizer to serve before dinner or at parties.
+Crab Cakes are also delicious as a main course too, especially if you’re preparing a special dinner.

 Since I consider crab cakes to be on the rich and heavy side, I always prefer to serve them along side a lightly dressed salad of dark micro greens.
 There’s something about pairing a super nutrient rich salad with a decadent crab cake that makes my mouth sing!

 My favorite salad dressing for a light and easy salad is my Lemon Vinaigrette.